kavindasr/h2o_wildfire/README.md

 4. Install `tar` (or an alternative, to create a compressed archive file for submission)

+5. Visit to mapbox and create a token.
+Add this token to wave-app/src/plot_v2.py

 ### 1. Run the H2O Wave Server

 Go to your H2O Wave SDK directory and run the Wave server: